How Bill Simmons built a successful career. Explore key moments that defined the journey.

 In 2002, Bill Simmons began writing a bi-weekly 800-word column for ESPN The Magazine.

-In the summer of 2002, Jimmy Kimmel tried to get Bill Simmons to write for his new late-night talk show, Jimmy Kimmel Live!
+In the summer of 2002, Jimmy Kimmel convinced Bill Simmons to write for his new late-night talk show, which premiered after Super Bowl XXXVII.

 In late 2004, ESPN launched an online cartoon based on Bill Simmons' columns, which Simmons later called a "debacle" and decided to stop.

-In the spring of 2004, Bill Simmons left Jimmy Kimmel Live! after a year and a half of writing for the show.
+In the spring of 2004, Bill Simmons left Jimmy Kimmel Live! after a year and a half to focus full-time on his column but remained in California.

-The book "Now I Can Die in Peace", released in 2005 by Bill Simmons, is a collection of his columns with minor changes and lengthy footnotes, leading up to the 2004 World Series victory by the Boston Red Sox.
+On October 1, 2005, Bill Simmons released his first New York Times best-selling book, "Now I Can Die in Peace," a collection of his columns leading up to the 2004 World Series victory by the Boston Red Sox.

 In 2005, Bill Simmons' column averaged 500,000 unique visitors a month, according to ESPN.